Data on Globes, Terrain, and Geographic Context

 -

-Stakeholder communication A rotating globe with data arcs communicates global scope more intuitively than a spreadsheet of country codes.
+Clearer reporting A rotating globe with data arcs conveys global scope to a non-technical audience faster than a spreadsheet of country codes.

-For mapping and geospatial capabilities in broader application contexts, see Maps and Location.
+For mapping and geospatial work in broader application contexts (postcode lookups, routing, store locators), see Maps and Location.
+For charting the same data without a map, see 3D Data Visualisation.

 Visualise Geographic Data